 Her next engineering role took her to the private sector as a senior executive leading the development of an in-vacuum, magnetically levitating, electrically propelled high-speed transportation system known as the hyperloop.
 She led the product planning, systems architecture, regulatory compliance, and human safety certification as Senior Vice President of Engineering Systems at Virgin Hyperloop.

-Her current venture is leading the development of a hybrid-electric, Vertical takeoff and landing (eVTOL) urban aerial mobility system as Chief Product Officer (CPO) of Airspace Experience Technologies (ASX).
+Her current venture is leading the development of a hybrid-electric, Vertical takeoff and landing (eVTOL) urban aerial mobility system as Co-Founder and Chief Product Officer (CPO) of Airspace Experience Technologies (ASX).
 With the development of an emission-free VTOL aircraft, Anita and the team at ASX hope to revolutionize urban transit and bring about a key technology for the smart cities of the future.
 She believes that high-tech solutions to transportation, can reduce our carbon foot print and combat climate change.

 Dr. Sengupta is also a Research Associate Professor at the University of Southern California.
 She teaches the only Entry Descent and Landing class on the West Coast for Graduate students in the Astronautics and Space Technology Department.

 She is also a professional public speaker and STEM outreach advocate.
 She keynotes events around the world sharing with audiences her personal and professional experiences of Engineering the Red Planet and the Future of Green Transportation.